git worktree manager · v0.10.0

 • grove initInteractive wizard — creates .groverc.json, offers detected conventions as prompts

-• grove templateSave / list / apply reusable configs
+• grove templateSave / list / show / apply / delete reusable configs

 • grove shell-initCompletion + a gcd helper to eval from your shell rc